mernst/verigames/flash/level_creation_scripts/ReadMe.txt

 These files will create and layout a level. classic2grid calls layoutgrid.
 Run classic2grid/layoutgrid on single levels, classic2gridall/layoutgridall on a directory.
 These last two are unix only.

-makeConstraints.py

-Makes a global constraint file for a world.

 obfuscateNames.py